-This region of 6,926 km2 is mainly a grassland and forest mix.
-It ihas a late summer to aerly autumn activity core.
+This region of 7,000 km is mainly a grassland and forest mix.
+It has a late summer to early autumn activity core.
 There is a pronounced trend towards early and longer activity, which may reflect HRB patterns.

-Recorded pyroCbs: 1 2013a (04 Jan) Tas: Dunalley
+2013a (04 Jan) Tas: Dunalley